Jeff Hardy: Artistic and musical pursuits

 Hardy has an eclectic set of interests outside of wrestling which includes songwriting, poetry and creating art.
 He calls his artistic side "The Imag-I-Nation".
 He has created three-dimensional artworks such as a 30 ft statue of an "aluminummy" named "Neroameee" out of tin foil outside of his recording studio (a spray painted trailer), an artificial volcano in his front yard, which he then jumped over on his motocross dirtbike and a large sculpture of his brother Matt's hand signal "V1", which was seen on The Hardy Show, an online webshow which featured both the Hardys, Shannon Moore, and many of their friends.
 He has sold his original paintings online and has donated his artwork to numerous charity auctions.
 He also designs the art sold on numerous merchandise throughout his career including the album artwork for his musical pursuits.

 In 2003, Hardy formed a band, PeroxWhy?Gen, with members of the band Burnside 6 and Moore, who later left.
 He also converted a trailer into a recording studio and taught himself how to play guitar and later purchased a drum set.

+Jeff Hardy, came upon the name 'Peroxwhy?gen' while looking at an aerosol can.
+He combined the words, peroxide and oxygen then added 'why?' creating the name, 'Peroxwhy?gen'.
 Their first album (marketed as a Jeff Hardy solo album) Plurality of Worlds was released through TNA Music on November 7, 2013.
 Peroxwhy?Gen released their second album Within the Cygnus Rift on July 27, 2015.
 Their third album, Precession of the Equinoxes, was released in 2017.
 He performs his music at venues while traveling for his wrestling career, sometimes just hours after a match.
 His music features rock and pop songs, tend to be autobiographical and Hardy prefers performing his slower songs live.